 If the camera is not the issue, then here is a list of things that you can practice before the day of your shoot:

-Poses – If you’ve ever had any kind of photoshoot before, then you understand that it can sometimes get awkward or uncomfortable.
+- Poses – If you’ve ever had a photoshoot before, then you understand that it can sometimes get awkward or uncomfortable.

 On the day of your photoshoot, you might have to perform the same pose multiple times so the photographer can cover every angle of the shot.